 Melchizedec, like other men, was doubtless born of human parents, and in due season cut off by death from this present state of existence.
 But there is no mention made of his birth, or parentage, or death: nothing is said of any predecessor, whom he followed in his office, or of any successor to whom he resigned his office.
 These omissions, which might have been well accounted for from the brevity of that part of the Mosaic history, we are assured were ordered of God, on purpose that, by appearing “not to have beginning of days or end of life,” he might, as far as a mortal man could do, shadow forth the eternity of Christ’s priesthood.[Homeleticae]

 Here is some more of the same from other commentaries:

-The eisegesis above defies the idea that Hebrews was written by God and is a good example of how to completely ignore the biblical text pertaining to Melchizedek and surmise inappropriate conjecture that antagonizes the words of God.
-Yet many (if not most) bible commentaries that I have read state something similar to the above.
-Some commentaries state that Melchizedek was the biblical Shem all the while using uninspired targums as their referent.
+The eisegesis above defies the idea that Hebrews was written by God and is a good example of how to completely ignore the biblical text pertaining to Melchizedek.
+Surprisingly these scholars surmise inappropriate conjecture that antagonizes the words of God.
+Yet many (if not most) Bible commentaries that I have read state something similar to the above opinions.
+Some commentaries state that Melchizedek was the biblical Shem all the while using uninspired Targums as their referent.
 Others quote Josephus, Jerome, Origen or some other ancient but uninspired writer as if doing so can supersede what has already been provided by the Holy Spirit.
 If the writer of Hebrews is wrong about Melchizedek being immortal then we might as well jettison the idea that the Scriptures are God-breathed and thus inerrant.

 However, in Dr. Henry Morris’ Defenders Study Bible we have an example of one who lets the Scriptures guide his reasoning for he states: